bloxster/erigon-2/docs/index_new.md

 Welcome to Erigon documentation!
 ===================================

-Erigon is an implementation of Ethereum (execution client), on the efficiency frontier.
+Erigon is an implementation of Ethereum on the efficiency frontier.

 Archive Node by default.

 Check out the :doc:`usage` section for further information, including the :ref:`installation` the project.